I replaced 200 lines of code with one sentence.

 Change Log

 Every significant change, logged.
-Any AI can pick up where the last one left off.
+Any AI session picks up exactly where the last one left off.

 Build Handoffs